sddevelopment-be/penguin-pragmatic-patterns/content/practices/do_not_run_out_of_STEAM.md

 * Desire to take control of life and make decisions autonomously.

 ### Deterrents
+The following factors prevent effective application of the practice:

 * Lack of clarity regarding personal goals and ambitions.
 * Tendency to rely on external influences for decision-making.